 - relationship status

 - billing or account details.

-To ensure we provide you with the most appropriate treatment, Queensland Fertility Group fertility specialists and staff may use or disclose your personal information for any of the following purposes:
+To ensure we provide you with the most appropriate treatment, our fertility specialists and staff may collect, hold, use and disclose your personal information for any of the following purposes:

 - sharing your information within the treatment team